-Calendar invitations are some of the most used features by everyone, especially now that we’re all doing remote meetings and having a lot of them.
-These calendar events are usually ICS calendar event files that are attached to your email and that your email provider knows how to interpret and adds to your calendar.
+Calendar invitations are some of the most used features by everyone, especially now that we’re all doing remote meetings and having many of them.
+These calendar events are usually ICS calendar event files attached to your email, and that your email provider knows how to interpret and add to your calendar.
 Also, you never have to generate them because your email client takes care of that for you.

 But were you aware that you can quickly build and send one using Power Automate if you need to send an invitation to someone?
 It’s quite simple, so let me show you how to do it.

 An ICS calendar event is a text file with a defined structure.
 Once you know it, it’s easy to build one, and, thankfully, the whole process is quite simple.
 Here’s an example:

 BEGIN:VCALENDAR VERSION:2.0 PRODID:-//ManuelTGomes.com//NONSGML ICS Demo//EN BEGIN:VEVENT UID: DTSTAMP: DTSTART: DTEND: SUMMARY: DESCRIPTION: LOCATION: URL: END:VEVENT END:VCALENDAR